yuexiaofeng/yuexiaofeng.github.io/_posts/2021-03-13-the-wheels.md

 ## Drinking The Kool-Aid

 Using wheels, when they work, certainly is a joy, but I'd like to caution that it might also create a reliance that can prevent you from understanding the bigger picture, much like in the timeless classic movie [The Good, the Bad and the Ugly (1966)](https://www.imdb.com/title/tt0060196/), Tuco “The Ugly” did get the job done and got his cut of the gold, but his hands were tied..
-If you're only dotting the I's, and crossing the T's, it might block you from critical thinking of why it has to be like this cuz it just works and solves the problem, and more importantly, every one else seems to be using it!
+If you're only dotting the I's, and crossing the T's with the wheels, it might block you from critical thinking of why it has to be like this cuz it seems like it just works and solves the problem, and more importantly, every one else seems to be using it!

 But for now, I say drink the Kool-Aid!
 Maybe some day in future, we'd have the resources to reinvent the wheels whenever we feel like it - why do you think there're so many programming languages and frameworks?